Data-driven Radiative Magnetohydrodynamics Simulations with the MURaM Code: Coronal Heating and Dynamics in an Emerging Active Region: Results

 The plasma density and temperature structures in the coronal volume are displayed in \figref{fig:rhot}.
 Here, we focus on models on Day 2, when more loops are formed.
 The transparency of the 3D rendering is chosen to visualize the loops connecting the two sunspots and the dense plasma in the lower transition region.
 The color coding reflects their temperatures.
 The plasma of lower density (e.g., the tenuous diffusive plasma filling the upper corona) is made transparent, and the plasma below the transition region is opaque in this visualization.

 In the lower part of the volume, we find a corrugated chromosphere and transition region.
-The middle corona is dominated by plasma loops from 1 to 3 MK.
+The middle height of the domain is dominated by plasma loops from 1 to 3 MK.
 The density features in the 3D space illustrate many more thin threads than the synthesized EUV images, which suffer from strong light-of-sight integration.
 These fine structures are manifestations of the highly inhomogeneous heating in the 3D space, which is shown later in the paper.

 The top view of the outbound loops connecting the sunspots to the boundary clearly illustrates the effect of the twists applied in the models: the loops in the $\Omega3$ model are curved.
-Another noticeable impact of the twist magnetic field is that the $\Omega3$ model yield a wider and hotter open funnel above the leading sunspot, which is a prominent structure observed in the AIA 171 images of the real AR11640.
-Here, in the model, the plasma in the open funnel has higher temperature than the peak response of the 171 channel.
-This explains why this structure is better seen in the synthesized AIA 193 image of $\Omega$3 model, as shown in \figref{fig:dive}.
+Another noticeable impact of the twisted magnetic field is that the $\Omega3$ model yields a wider and hotter open funnel above the leading sunspot, which is a prominent structure observed in the AIA 171 \AA~images of the real AR11640.
+Here, in the model, the plasma in the open funnel has a higher temperature than the peak response of the 171 \AA~channel.
+This explains why this structure is better seen in the synthesized AIA 193 \AA~image of the $\Omega$3 model, as shown in \figref{fig:dive}.

 Therefore, although the current setup may not be able to account for all situations in an active region, the 3D coronal density and temperature structures in the radiative MHD models could reproduce a realistic atmosphere stratification and yield some particular key structures that are consistent with observations, merely under the confinement of the bottom magnetic field $B_{z}$ and an educated guess of free parameters $\Omega$.